michaelb/sniprun/README.md

 Basically, it allows you to run a part of your code.

-Ever dreamt of printing the type of that obscure object, or that collection to check if it contains everything you expect, but it was all pipe dream as your code would not even compile/run in its unfinished state?
+Printing the type of that obscure object, or that collection to check if it contains everything you expect is not a pipe dream, even if as-is your code won't even compile/run because it's unfinished? (but to finish it you'd need to assert the first part)
 Quickly grab some visual range, `:'<,'>SnipRun` it and... that's it!

 (And there's more to come...)